sergialonsaco/AutomationPractice/README.md

-# Automation of a website validation using Docker, RobotFramework and Selenium
+# Automation of a website validation using Docker RobotFramework and Selenium

 This project is a practice about the automation of the validation of a website using Robotframework and Selenium as the validation tools and docker as devops tool.